Skip to Content

 How to make spinach artichoke dip in the crock pot

-Step 2: Mix together all of the ingredients except the cream cheese in the slow cooker.
+Step 2: Mix together all of the ingredients except for the cream cheese in the slow cooker.

 Step 3: Once the ingredients are mixed, cut up the cream cheese into cubes and place on top of the rest of the dip.

-Cover and cook the dip on high an additional 15 – 30 minutes, until hot and bubbly.
+Cover and cook the spinach artichoke dip on high an additional 15 – 30 minutes, until hot and bubbly.

 Serve with tortilla chips and watch it disappear!